nguyen-josh/Monte-Carlo-GBM/README.md

 with an interactive Streamlit front-end.
 The model simulates thousands of lifecycle paths through Bull / Bear / Crisis market regimes to estimate the probability that a portfolio survives through a target age, along with nominal and inflation-adjusted percentile bands.
-The original, simpler version built in R/Shiny that was converted to Python and improved to a Markov model is also included.
+The original, simpler version built in R/Shiny that was converted to Python and improved to a Markov model is also included for reference.

 > **Disclaimer:** This project makes simplifying assumptions and should not be utilized to make real investment or retirement decisions.